Java's module system brings modularization to Java and the JVM and it changes how we program in the large.

 }

-Exports And Accessibility
+▚Exports And Accessibility

-A module lists the packages it exports.
-For code in one module (say dev.nipafx.demo.modules) to access types in another (say String in java.base), the following accessibility rules must be fulfilled:
+For code in one module (say dev.nipafx.demo.modules) to access types in another (say String

-A module's API is defined by its exports directives
+A module's API is defined by its

-• the accessing module (dev.nipafx.demo.modules) must read the accessed one (java.base), which is typically achieved by requiring it
+) must be exported by its module (java.base) - the accessing module (dev.nipafx.demo.modules) must read the accessed one (java.base), which is typically achieved by requiring it

 Reflection lost its superpowers